 She has served as Clinical Director of The Heritage School in East Harlem and as an Adjunct Professor at Columbia University.
 Dr. Casarjian has worked at various agencies with adolescents involved with the juvenile justice system.
 She co-authored Power Source: Taking Charge of Your Life (Lionheart Press, 2003) and authored Power Source Parenting: Growing Up Strong and Raising Healthy Kids.

 Judith Perry, Lionheart's Chief Operating Officer, holds a M.S. in Management and Policy from The New School for Social Research, NY, 1997.
 She is the recipient of the Health Services Management Award from The New School for scholastic achievement and community involvement.
 She acted as community facilitator for nonprofit health services research funded by the National Council of Churches.
-For the past fifteen years, Judith has worked in the nonprofit sector.
+For the past seventeen years, Judith has worked in the nonprofit sector.

 We continue to deliver direct service and develop new resources and programs for our prisoner and youth programs while conducting major research funded by The National Institutes for Health.